umanni/Fullstack-Developer/README.md

 - As a Visitor, I can register myself as a normal User.

 # The Start.
-- Your deadline is 1 weeks after accepting this test.
+- Your deadline is 1 week after accepting this test.
 # The Rules
 These one are required.
 Not doing one of them will invalidate your submission.
 - You must write down a README in English explaining how to build and run your app.